cjhowe-us/zed-hlsl-ls/readme.md

 mise use -g cargo:shader-language-server
 ```

-Then, install the HLSL Language Server extension through Zed.
+Then, install the Shader Language Server extension through Zed.